Michael D. Murphy: Disbarred in Texas

+Court martial

 On May 29, 2007, court-martial charges were preferred against Colonel Murphy.
-The charges were absence without leave; failure to obey order/dereliction of duty; false official statement; larceny; and conduct unbecoming an officer and a gentleman in violation of the Uniform Code of Military Justice (UCMJ) Articles 86, 92, 107, 121, and 133, respectively.
+The charges were absence without leave; failure to obey order/dereliction of duty, false official statement, larceny and conduct unbecoming an officer and a gentleman in violation of the Uniform Code of Military Justice (UCMJ) Articles 86, 92, 107, 121, and 133, respectively.
 The charges were forwarded to Major General Robert L. Smolen, Commander, Air Force District of Washington, for disposition.

 On April 14, 2008, Colonel Murphy was arraigned.
-If convicted of all charges, Murphy could have faced up to 41 years in prison.
+If convicted of all charges, Murphy faced up to 41 years in prison.

 Military members facing punishment may raise a "good soldier defense" that draws in specifics of their duty performance as mitigation against the charges against them.
 Murphy's performance record while assigned as White House Military Office (WHMO) general counsel from late 2001 to early 2005 remains under a nondisclosure agreement Murphy was required to sign as part of his assignment.
 The WHMO declined to release Murphy from his nondisclosure agreement, so Murphy was unable to discuss specifics of his assignment even to his lawyers.
 Records show Murphy had served with distinction, earning praise and promotion recommendations from superiors.
 The military judge ruled that without the WHMO records, Murphy would be unable to present a good soldier defense or adequately present mitigation evidence, and that the maximum punishment authorized would be no further punishment.

 On March 30, 2009, Murphy's court-martial began at Bolling Air Force Base in the District of Columbia, where he once was head of the Air Force Legal Operations Agency.
 Murphy was convicted of three counts of conduct unbecoming an officer and a gentleman, one count of failure to obey a general regulation, two counts of larceny greater than $500 and one count of larceny less than $500.
 The charges for conduct unbecoming an officer and a gentleman and failure to obey a regulation relate to Murphy's alleged failure to inform the Air Force of his disbarment in Texas and Louisiana while continuing to serve in positions that require a valid law license.

+Retirement

 On February 22, 2010, Air Force spokeswoman Lt.
 Col. Barbara Carson announced that Murphy would be honorably retired from the Air Force effective April 1, 2010.
 A commissioned officer is retired in the highest grade in which he served satisfactorily.
 Murphy was retired in the grade of first lieutenant.